bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ## Table busy state
 `<b-table>` provides a `busy` prop that will flag the table as busy, which you can set to `true` just before you update your items, and then set it to `false` once you have your items.
-When in hte busy state, the tabe will have the attribute `aria-busy="true"`.
+When in the busy state, the table will have the attribute `aria-busy="true"`.

 During the busy state, the table will be rendered in a "muted" look (`opacity: 0.6`), using the following custom CSS: